algorithm-helper/algorithm-helper/content/categories/data-structures/lists/dynamic-array.md

-# Vector / Dynamically Resizing Array
+# Dynamic Array

-A vector, or dynamically resizing array, is a linear data structure using an array.
+A dynamic array, also called a vector or dynamically resizing array, is a linear data structure using an array.
 They overcome the problem of having arrays being of fixed size by copying the contents of the array into a larger array once the original has become full, or into a smaller array once elements get removed at a certain point, to avoid using up large amounts of memory.
-A vector has an array back-end and an index, which represents the number of elements in the array, and is incremented every time an element is inserted and decremented every time an element is removed.
+A dynamic array has an array back-end and an index, which represents the number of elements in the array, and is incremented every time an element is inserted and decremented every time an element is removed.
 This index also represents the next index